alongalperin/store_open/README.md

 Make use you have database named **store**.

 __**Edit db_config.js**__
-Open the file db_config.js in the folder config.
-There change the settings according to your environment.
+Open the file db_config.js in the folder configand change there then settings according to your environment.

 __**Run the Project**__
 Download or Clone the project